squarepupil/website-pages/src/pages/detailed.md

 for myself, then who will be?”
 This then leads to a further expansion into supporting justice for the school and even the wider community.

+END

 ## Safety

+ABS

-++Students take responsibility for their own safety and for the community's safety.++
+Students take responsibility for their own safety and for the community's safety.

+BODY

 A fundamental attribute for any school is for it to be safe.
 Our school provides a safe environment in multiple ways.